 Should have a minimal (ideally zero!) number of tasks in it.

 Think it’s hard or next to impossible to accomplish it?

 Well…there are ways for fixing this area, and I’ll discuss them, just not in here; it’s a whole new topic…

 - Field 4

 You think I will say to have this one empty also?

 It depends on your point of view.

-We all have some little things which we love doing, that maybe have no bigger meaning, but they mean to us.
+We all have some little things that we love doing, that maybe have no bigger meaning, but they mean to us.

 Such as watching a purposeless TV show; drinking coffee while staring through the window (like half of the hour!)…